meskalito89/abjad2pdf/README.md

 python bot.py YOUR_TOKEN

-This telegram bot converts abjad notation text to pdf file It can be used for creating exersize and simple melody.
+This telegram bot converts abjad notation text to pdf file.
+It can be used for creating exersize and simple melody.